 World Education is working in partnership with a range of NGO’s and government entities to strengthen the disability sector in Laos and improve services provided to people with disabilities so they can lead more productive and fulfilling lives.
 Access to quality medical and rehabilitation care is scarce in Laos, diagnostic procedures are often non-existent (especially with regard to mental and intellectual disabilities), and child health screenings are rarely conducted and do not address more than obvious physical disabilities.
-Activities that World Education is working on in the disability sector include:

 - Training, Economic Empowerment, Assistive Technology, and Medical and Physical Rehabilitation (2014-2017)